clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

     //only returning single object like below because there is only single item counter in state return {
       counter: state.counter + 1
     }
+  },
+  if(action.type === "DECREMENT"){
+    //only returning single object like below because there is only single item counter in state return {
+      counter: state.counter - 1
+    }
+  },
+  if(action.type === "ADD"){
+    //only returning single object like below because there is only single item counter in state return {
+      counter: state.counter + action.val
+    }
+  },
+  if(action.type === "SUBTRACT"){
+    //only returning single object like below because there is only single item counter in state return {
+      counter: state.counter - action.val
+    }
   }
   return state;